 - Strong computer literacy and proficiency in Microsoft Word, Excel and PowerPoint.

-Under US State Department requirements, the Mission may only employ, as non-diplomatic staff, persons who are US citizens, US Green Card holders or G or NATO visa holders with EAD cards*.
-If you hold a visa other than a G visa you are not currently eligible to work at the Mission.
+Under US State Department requirements, the Embassy Network may only employ, as non-diplomatic staff, persons who are US citizens, US Green Card holders or G or NATO visa holders with EAD cards*.
+If you hold a visa other than an G or NATO visa you are not currently eligible to work at the Embassy.
 Please refer to our website for information on exceptions to this policy at www.gov.uk/government/world/usa.
 All candidates will be subject to background checks and security clearance.

 *A visas or NATO visas with EAD cards are acceptable at the Embassy, Consulates, and British Defence Staff (BDS) outposts.
 The UK Mission to the UN (UKMIS) accepts G visas.

 - Experience of work in public service